Weh Island: Economy

 The economy on Weh Island was dominated by agriculture.
 The main products were cloves and coconuts.
 Small-scale fisheries operate in the area, and fishermen have used explosives and cyanide fishing extensively.
 Therefore, since 1982, a wildlife protection area (suaka alam) has been declared by the Indonesian government that includes 34 km2 inland and 26 km2 of surrounding sea.
 As of 2021, Sabang city's economy and consequently the island itself has since diversified with much of it being dominated by construction, trading, and service sectors.

 Each year, 50,000 vessels pass through Malacca Strait.
-In 2000, the Indonesian government declared Sabang a Free Trade Zone and Free Port, to gain economic benefit by establishing the port as a logistic hub for international vessels passing through the strait.
+In 2000, the Indonesian government declared Sabang a Free Trade Zone and Free Port, to gain economic benefits by establishing the port as a logistic hub for international vessels passing through the strait.
 Infrastructures for a deep water harbour, port, warehousing and refuelling facilities, were developed.
-Weh Island is served by the Maimun Saleh Airport located in Sabang.
-Currently there is no airlines serving that airport.
-Thus, the nearest airport to get into Sabang is the Sultan Iskandarmuda Airport which is located at Banda Aceh.
-From the airport of Banda Aceh, it's about a half-hour drive to Ulee Lheu, close to the center of Banda Aceh, from where the ferries to Balohan (Pulau Weh's ferry harbour) are leaving.
+Weh Island is served by the Maimun Saleh Airport located in Sabang, which has scheduled light aircraft flights to Sultan Iskandarmuda Airport in Banda Aceh.
+Ferries depart from Ulee Lheu, close to the center of Banda Aceh, to Balohan, Pulau Weh's ferry harbour.

 Weh Island is also known for ecotourism.
 Underwater diving, hiking through the volcanic mountain and beach resorts are the main attractions.
 A small village, Iboih, is known as a location for scuba diving.
 A few meters from Iboih is the Rubiah islet that is known for its coral reefs.
 There are also several dive operators in Gapang.